retruco/retruco-api/README.md

   Enter password for new role: retruco
   Enter it again: retruco
-createdb -E utf-8 -O retruco retruco
+createdb -E utf-8 -O retruco retruco psql retruco
+  CREATE EXTENSION IF NOT EXISTS pg_trgm;
+  \q
 ```

 ### Configure the API server